Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 (iii) Use permits.

 (iv) What are the obligations of vessel dealers?
-A vessel dealer who elects to issue a use permit under this section has the following obligations:
+A vessel dealer electing to issue a use permit under this subsection must:

 (A) Examine and determine, in good faith, whether the individual has valid proof of nonresidency.

-(C) Retain copies of issued use permits in his or her records for the statutory period.
-For information about the statutory period, please refer to WAC 458-20-254
+(C) Retain copies of issued use permits in their records for the statutory period.
+For information about the statutory period and maintaining records, please refer to WAC 458-20-254

 (D) Provide copies of issued use permits to the department on a quarterly basis.
 Copies of issued permits must be sent to: Taxpayer Account Administration Division, Department of Revenue, P.O.
 Box 47476, Olympia, Washington 98504-7476.